milarze/hotels-data-merge/NOTES.md

 integrating the entire system broke in many different places.
 This happens a lot in Ruby as the language is not statically typed.
 Having a full integration test suite would have caught these issues.

+## Notes on the Code

+The aim of this assignment is to access technical ability particularly in the area of ETL pipelines.
+In light of this, the approach here is always aimed at meeting the requiurement technically, before cleaning up and considering other aspects.

+There are many areas, where given more time and thought, could be optimised.
+Also in light of time constraints, the testing is focused on proving that the code works as expected.
+Some areas are only partially covered, such as the data loaders which are tested by way of the controller integration tests.

+## Optimisations

+Assuming a worst case scenario where the data sources are continually changing and that the user always expects the most up-to-date data, the approach used moves the transformation of the data to the request time.
+This means that the request naturally take longer to complete.
+This was a deliberate trade-off taken to ensure that the data is always up-to-date.

+In cases where the requirement for data up-to-dateness is not as strict, the I would setup a periodic cron that polls and updates the data in the background.
+This improves request performance and saves on compute, but requires a somewhat persistent data store.

+### Specific Optimisations

+There are a few areas that optimisations have been made.
+I/O is usually a slow process, so by making then parallel instead of sequential we save time.
+The [ApiLoader](app/services/api_loader.rb) class loads all the data from the three data sources in parallel before passing off the data to be merged.
+The request time for this went from ~2s to ~700ms.

+Another possible optimisation is to cache the data using Redis or some other key-value store.
+This does present the issue of cache invalidation and the up-to-dateness of the data.